Lecture — TR 1:30-3:00pm — 1571 GGBL (also recorded via CAEN)

 There are six homework assignments for this course.
 The assignments involve the electronic submission of artifacts.
 Some (e.g., test cases) are graded automatically and admit immediate feedback.
 Others (e.g., prose descriptions) are graded manually.
 For certain assignments it is possible to work as a team.

 Regrade requests for exams, assignments, or written assignments must be received within one week of you receiving your score.
-All regrade requests should be made via the course forum (privately).
+All regrade requests should be made via Gradescope (if a request absolutely cannot be made via Gradescope for a certain assignment, please submit it privately on the course forum).
 When we regrade an assignment we will look over it very carefully for correctness: it is possible that after a regrade you will end up with fewer points than before the regrade.
 Regrades should be treated with caution and used only when the graders have made a clear mistake evaluating your work.

 If you miss an assignment deadline without an approved, documented extension, you may receive no points. for that assignment.
 In some extenuating cases you may receive h% off, where h is the number of hours late.

 The dates for the in-class examinations are posted well in advance.
-To request a rescheduled examination (e.g., for reasons other than a documented one as above, etc.), you must notify us via the course forum (privately) at least one week before the date of the examination.
+To request a rescheduled examination (e.g., for reasons other than a documented one as above, etc.), you must notify us via email at EECS481Staff@gmail.com (privately) at least one week before the date of the examination.
 Note that requests need not be granted.

-All course materials submitted for a grade must be turned in by midnight on the last date listed on the course syllabus (Monday, April 16th).
+All course materials submitted for a grade must be turned in by midnight on the last date listed on the course syllabus.

 Historically, the single most common student question about this class relates to the waiting list.
 The question is some variant of (or logically reduces to) "I am currently at position X on the waiting list; am I likely to get in to the class before the deadline?"